Hamas releases video of hostage Hersh Goldberg-Polin in proof he survived Oct. 7 injuries - KESQ

 He is shown in the undated video with part of his left arm missing several inches above the hand.

-Video filmed on October 7 showed Goldberg-Polin with his arm severely injured.
-A firsthand account from a young woman, who was in a bunker with him when Hamas attacked, said he helped to throw grenades out, before his arm was blown off from the elbow down.
+Video filmed on October 7 showed Goldberg-Polin being taken hostage with his arm severely injured.
+A firsthand account from a young woman, who was in a bunker with him when Hamas attacked, said he had helped to throw grenades out, before his arm was blown off from the elbow down.

 The latest video shows Goldberg-Polin sitting in a chair, addressing the camera.
 Gesturing occasionally with his injured arm, he identifies himself and gives his date of birth and parents’ names.